romversioning/romver/CONTRIBUTING.md

 ## The RomVer Team

-The first idea and the initial document about this versioning is from [Daniel V from the Kegacy Blog crew](http://blog.legacyteam.info/2015/12/romver-romantic-versioning/) in 2015.
+The first idea and the initial document about this versioning is from [Daniel V from the Legacy Blog crew](http://blog.legacyteam.info/2015/12/romver-romantic-versioning/) in 2015.

 We welcome feedback from anyone on the direction of RomVer.
 However, a group of people, "the RomVer team," are responsible for making decisions about RFC PRs.
 The RomVer team is made up of representatives from package managers that use RomVer.